Becheler/Becheler.github.io/my_collections/_posts/2022-06-23-finally-a-standard-newick-formatter.md

 ## The costs and risks of recoding

-Not having a standard tool to perform a standard task comes with a number of costs and risks, that tend to be associated to *rather strong feelings* towards **ourself** ... and our compilers friends.
+Not having a standard tool to perform a standard task comes with a number of costs and risks, that tend to be associated to *rather strong feelings* towards **ourself** ... and our unfortunate compilers friends.

 ![Unworthy!]({{site.baseurl}}/assets/img/doodles/unworthy.jpg#center)
 <p align="center" style="color:grey"> <i> Through your arrogance and stupidity, you've opened these peaceful realms<br> and innocent lives to the horror and desolation of war!
 You are unworthy of these realms,<br> you're unworthy of your title, you're unworthy... of the loved ones you have betrayed! </i></p>